-To overlay compass points on a view to give a sense of direction, select Set North from the pop-up menu.
+To overlay compass points on a view to give a sense of direction, select Set North from the pop-up menu (for some images this might be set automatically).
 Similarly, you can overlay tilt angles on a view once Set horizon has been used.
 See the Overlays page for details of both these overlays.
 Once you have set North or the horizon for an image, you may wish to use Image → Save image as ... (or press the Ctrl-S key) to save the image so that next time it is loaded you will not need to re-do the settings.

-To save the current view, select the Save current view as... menu item from the View menu or from the pop-up menu.
+To make an image from the current view, select the Snapshot current view ... menu item from the View menu or from the pop-up menu (or press the ‘s’ key).
 This will display a save dialog which lets you select the folder and enter the name for the new image.
 Unlike a screenshot, the new image will include the location, tilt, bearing, and focal length of the view, if available, as well as other data.
 For more details, see Saving views.

 To enhance the view of the image (change brightness, contrast, etc.), select the Enhance view menu item from the View or pop-up menus, or press the ‘e’ key; this will open the enhancements dialog.
 For more details, see the Enhancements page.

 To view a different image, drag one or more new images from File Explorer to a PanGazer window or icon (each new image will be opened in a new view window).
 Alternatively, select the Image → Open image menu item (or press the ‘p’ or Ctrl-O key); this will open a dialog which will allow you to choose a panorama or other image file to be shown instead of the one currently in view.
 Similarly, select the Image → Open image in new window menu item to open an image while keeping the current image view.